 Your priority is to catch the moment and to have the subjects in clear and sharp focus.
 You can always crop and recompose later in the post-processing, and it also gives you a chance to play with unique framing and composition.

 The Secrets to Good Images: The Top Kids Photography Tips

 Choose the right location

 We’ve heard that location is important, and indeed it is.
 But for kids photography, it’s really important to choose a location where they can run around and play.
 A park or playground is always a good choice.
-You can also consider places with a bright-coloured background, as this can instantly add a cheerful mood to the photos.
+You can also consider places with a bright-colored background, as this can instantly add a cheerful mood to the photos.

 If the options are limited, you can also do the photo session at the family home, indoors or outdoors (for example, in the backyard).
-You can choose a spot with a plain background to minimise the distractions in the image.
+You can choose a spot with a plain background to minimize the distractions in the image.

 Be their friend and bring toys